openUC2/UC2-GIT/CONTRIBUTING.md

 * The UC2 toolbox or its parts could be useful in your work?
 Give it a try!
 * Share your results - setups you've built or things you've seen with them - on Twitter using [#openUc2](https://twitter.com/search?q=%23openUc2&src=typed_query)
 * Fork it, and make pull requests - documentation improvements are every bit as useful as a new design or software improvement
-* Propose adding your results to the APP's README in a pull request
+* Propose adding your results to the APP's README in a pull request - [Issue #27](https://github.com/bionanoimaging/UC2-GIT/issues/27)
   * Include: the image of the setup you've build, an image of what you've seen with it, your name and institution (if relevant)
+* You've built your setup following the [TUTORIALS](./TUTORIALS)?
+Suggest an improvement there - [Issue #26](https://github.com/bionanoimaging/UC2-GIT/issues/26)

 ### Documentation
 * Get involved in discussions in the [ISSUE-section](https://github.com/bionanoimaging/UC2-GIT/issues).